mediamonks/channels/packages/channels/README.md

 })
 ```

-> Do not create more than one `Channels` instance.
+> You do not need more than one `Channels` instance.

 Optionally, an `audioContext` can be passed in the constructor options.
 If omitted, one will be created in the `Channels` constructor.